IVRPowers/blog/content/post/marketing/the-evolution-of-business-communications.md

 -------
 Communicate is a top priority for businesses today — but how can you quantify its value to your organization?
 That’s especially important in these times, with businesses managing the economic impact and uncertainty of disruptive events, and how this will impact both their customers and employees going forward. **The History of Business Communications is, of course, closely linked with the histories of Communications itself and that of Business Operations**.
 When the two merge, they become a vital part of successful Commerce.
 We have now entered the Digital Age of VoIP – the world is moving away from static landlines and computers, and into an era where you can carry out all of your Business Communication tasks from the palm of your hand.

-##	Have you identified all System Building Blocks?
+##	Have you identified all your System Building Blocks?

-Check if you have all the system building blocks to compete in the tech world:
+Check if you have all communications systems required to compete in a tech world:

 - WEB - World Wide Web
 - [PBX](https://blog.ivrpowers.com/post/customerengagement/how-to-improve-your-pbx-with-conversational-ai/) - Private Branch eXchange